 UCFB degrees fall under three subject benchmark statements – Business and Management (2015); Events, Hospitality, Leisure, Sport & Tourism (2016); and Psychology (2016).
 Visit the QAA website to access each of these benchmark statements.

-* This degree is subject to validation
+* This degree is subject to validation for 2019 entry

 Introduction to Law+